dovydasgulbinas/dovydasgulbinas.github.io/articles/2018-07-14-grices-maxims-pythonic-edition.md

----
-layout: post
-comments: true
-title: Grice's Maxims Pythonic Edition
+Grice's Maxims Pythonic Edition

-date: 2018-07-13 13:19:04
-date_updated:
-categories:
-  - language
-  - philosophy
-  - python
----
+# Intro

 Which is better verbose paragraphs or lean and on point sentences?
 Why communication with other people can sometimes be so hard sometimes, even though we you